bufferx/twork/README.md

 ### Open Design

-Not only for web framework, can be directly embedded other control model
+Not only for web framework, can be directly embedded other control model, like that the custom protocol server-app.

 ## Install